zifeng175mo/dynamo/deploy/dynamo/api-server/docs/data_model.md

 ### Dynamo NIMs
 All Dynamo NIMs should be user scoped by default.
-Note: NDS v1 does not currently support user-level scoping.
-This functionality should be implemented during the migration from NDS v1.
+You can set the scope to "org" by setting the RESOURCE_SCOPE environment variable to "organization".

 ##### 1. Dynamo NIM
 This is the overarching resource that is used to keep track of a complete Dynamo NIM.
 The Dynamo NIM resource functions similarly to a Docker repository.
 For a Dynamo NIM tag formatted as `<name>:<tag>`, this resource represents the `<name>` portion.